-IRP regional stakeholder activities are important to better understand the local initiatives and policies that may affect natural gas demand.
+IRP regional stakeholder activities like these are important to better understand the local initiatives and policies that may affect natural gas demands in the future.
 The learnings from stakeholder sessions are then incorporated into our demand forecasting processes and allows us to plan for the future.